 Benefits of machine learning in fraud detection

-Even modern analytics tools and systems are largely dependent on humans to analyze the data, and detect suspicious transactions and fraudulent activity.
+Even modern analytics tools and systems are largely dependent on humans to analyze data and detect suspicious transactions and fraudulent activity.
 This dependence is prone to issues like slow speed and human error.
 The use of machine learning can solve some of these issues.
 Benefits of machine learning for banks include:

 - Speed - Machine learning algorithms can evaluate enormous amounts of data in a very short amount of time.
 They have the ability to continuously collect and analyze new data in real-time.
 Speed is increasingly important as the velocity and volume of eCommerce increases.